-Students who are eligible to receive Military Vocational Rehabilitation benefits must be authorized to receive these benefits by a counselor at the Department of Veterans Administration.
+Students who are eligible to receive Military Vocational Rehabilitation benefits must be authorized to receive these benefits by a counselor at the Department of Veterans Affairs.
 They will send or call with the authorization.
 Once a student is authorized to receive these benefits we will bill them each semester after the census date (starting the third week of classes.
 Vocational Rehabilitation normally covers books, tuition and fees.
-If this is a new student you need to notify the Bookstore that the student is authorized to charge books.
-The student's authorization will state what will be covered.
-You can fax the information to the Military Vocational Rehabilitation Office.
+The Business Office will purchase the student's books through the online bookstore and submit the receipts to the Financial Aid Office.
+These must be submitted, along with an invoice for tuition and fees, to the student's Voc Rehab counselor via email.